DavidAndBar/davidandbar.github.io/README.md

     Tap: Discover the cell.
     Hold a cell: Flag/unflag cell.

-## List Formatter:
+## Data Formatter:

-This basic tool makes it easy to convert a list separated by line breaks into a list separated by a comma and a space [, ].
-Open it [here](https://davidandbar.github.io/NumbersFormatter/).
+This basic tool makes it easy to convert data separated for a specific separator into a customized separator.
+Open it [here](https://davidandbar.github.io/Formatter/).
 > [!NOTE]
 > This project will be updated soon to add styles using Bootstrap and let the user choose any data separator.